A struggle for democracy!

 prominent place in the speeches of Mr Blair,” Prime Minister of UK until June 2007.

-Britain between 1958 and the imagined final revolt against the meritocracy.
+between 1958 and the imagined final revolt against the meritocracy.
 Much that was predicted has already come about.
-It
+It is highly

 without realising the dangers of what he is advocating.
 Underpinning my argument was a non-controversial historical analysis of